Platte River: History

 The Pony Express, operational from 1860–61, and the First Transcontinental Telegraph, completed in 1861, both followed the earlier emigrant trails along the Platte.
 The completion of the telegraph put the Pony Express out of business as it could provide much faster east–west communication.
-In 1866 the Union Pacific portion of the first Transcontinental Railroad was constructed along the Platte River as it started west from Omaha.
-In the 20th century, the Lincoln Highway and later Interstate 80 were constructed through the Platte valley.
+In 1866, the Union Pacific portion of the first Transcontinental Railroad was constructed along the Platte River as it started west from Omaha.
+In the 20th century, the Lincoln Highway and later Interstate 80 were constructed through the Platte Valley.
 The highways parallel the Platte and the North Platte through much of Nebraska.

 Many of Nebraska’s larger cities originated on or near the Platte River, as it was the first path of transportation.
 These include Omaha (est. 1854), Fort Kearny (est. 1848), Grand Island (est. 1857) and North Platte (est. 1869).
-In 1859 settlers built the first irrigation ditch to divert water from the Platte for farming.
+In 1859, settlers built the first irrigation ditch to divert water from the Platte for farming.

 In March 1924, the U.S. Army Air Corps conducted a three-day bombing campaign on an ice gorge that threatened bridges near the town of North Bend.

 Ecosystem

 Every year hundreds of thousands of sandhill cranes congregate on the Platte River during their spring migration, forming large flocks that use the sandbars of the Platte River as a nighttime refuge before dispersing to local fields to feed during the day.

 The Platte is in the middle of the Central Flyway, a primary north–south corridor for migratory birds from their summer nesting grounds in the north (Alaska and Canada), south for the winter, and the return in the spring.
 The Central Flyway bird species include trumpeter swans, tundra swans, over one million Canada geese, greater white-fronted geese, two subspecies of sandhill cranes, "the lesser sandhill and the greater sandhill", canvasback ducks and others.
 Other species such as bald eagles, herons and several species of ducks migrate through the Platte River area but over shorter distances.
 The whooping crane, piping plover, and the interior least tern are birds using the flyway that have been classified as endangered and are protected under the Platte River Endangered Species Partnership.

 Common plants in the Platte River area are big and little bluestem, switch grass, and cottonwood trees.
-White-tail deer, many types of catfish, Canada geese, and bald eagles attract fans.
-The Platte River area has long supported many animals but recently, due to urbanization and farming causing loss of habitat, the numbers have declined.
+White-tailed deer, many types of catfish, Canada geese, and bald eagles attract fans.
+The Platte River area has long supported many animal species, but recently, due to urbanization and farming that have caused habitat loss, their numbers have declined.
 Canada geese have adapted to the farm fields and scavenge a large part of their fare from unharvested grain.
 Many have taken up residence at suburban office parks and stopped seasonal migrations.